tochka-public/Tochka.JsonRpc/docs/en/server/utils.md

 # Server/Utils

-There are some utilities to work with JSON Rpc request/response objects in pipeline.
+There are some utilities to work with JSON-RPC request/response objects in pipeline.
 In case you need to obtain request `id` or manipulate data in any way.

 See examples: [Examples#Access extra information](examples?id=access-extra-information)

 ## HttpContext.GetJsonRpcCall()

-Use this to get JSON Rpc request or notification.
+Use this to get JSON-RPC request or notification.

 Some clarifications: